joe-bookwood/empty-objects-poc/README.md

 ## A copy of the stackoverflow question

-I have a rest [service][1] that consume json from an Angular UI and also from other rest clients.
+I have a rest service] that consume json from an Angular UI and also from other rest clients.
 The data based on a complex structure of entities ~50 that are stored in a database with ~50 tables.
 The problem are the optional OneToOne relations, because Angular send the optional objects as empty definitions like ``"car": {},``.
 The spring data repository saves them as empty entries and I got a Json response like ``"car": {"id": 545234, "version": 0}`` back.
 I found no Jackson annotation to ignore empty objects, only empty or null properties.

 The Employee Entity has the following form: